Six injured in LPG cylinder blast in Mysuru

-Six people were injured when a cooking gas cylinder exploded at the residence of a fireman at the department of Fire and Emergency Services' (FES) quarters in Bannimantap, Mysuru on Wednesday morning.
+Six persons were injured as an LPG cylinder exploded at the residence of a personnel of the Fire and Emergency Services department in the staff quarters at Bannimantap here on Wednesday morning.
+They are being treated in a private hospital in the city.

-In the incident, 32-year-old Geetha suffered 40 per cent burns, while her husband and fireman, 38-year-old Mahadev, their eight-year-old daughter and five-year-old son suffered 20 per cent burns.
+Geetha, 32, is severely injured, with 40 per cent burns, while her husband Mahadev, 38, a fireman, their 8-year-old daughter and five-year-old son suffered 20 per cent burn injuries.

-Two women from the neighbouring houses, Savitha and Bhagya, also suffered 10 to 15 per cent burns.The injured are being treated at a city-based private hospital.
+Women of two adjoining houses Savitha and Bhagya suffered 10 per cent to 15 per cent burn injuries.

-The incident occurred due to an overnight leakage of the LPG gas cylinder.
-The cylinder exploded when Geetha went into the kitchen and lit the stove at around 7.30 am.
-The personnel of the department of FES, who rushed to the spot, extinguished the fire and the injured were rushed to the hospital, according to sources at FES.
+The incident occurred due to overnight leakage from the cylinder.
+When Geetha lit the stove at around 7.30 am, the cylinder exploded.
+Fire personnel rushed to the spot and extinguished the fire.
+The injured were rushed to a hospital for treatment.

 Check out DH's latest videos